Cvicnaire/Top_Secret_Tech/README.md

 ** How to use:
 1. clone repo
-2. run this command "python3 workflow_compose.py"
+2. run this command "python3 main.py", be sure to be in the jigsaw directory
 3. you can change what tasks you want to be used in the workflow inside the variables.txt